616 Serra Street

 His military awards include the Defense Distinguished and Superior Service Medals, Legion of Merit, Bronze Star, Ranger Tab, Combat and Expert Infantryman badges, and master parachutist wings.
 He has received the U.S. Department of State Distinguished, Superior, and Meritorious Honor Awards, Director of Central Intelligence Award, and Chairman of the Joint Chiefs of Staff Joint Distinguished Civilian Service Award.
 He is also the recipient of the George F. Kennan Award for Distinguished Public Service and Harvard University Graduate School of Arts and Sciences Centennial Medal.
 His foreign and international decorations include the Canadian Meritorious Service Cross, French Legion of Honor, Afghanistan’s Ghazi Amir Amanullah Khan and Akbar Khan Medals, and the NATO Meritorious Service Medal.

 Ambassador Eikenberry serves as a trustee for the International Institute for Strategic Studies, The Asia Foundation, and the National Committee on American Foreign Policy, is a fellow of the American Academy of Arts and Sciences, and serves on the Advisory Board of Carnegie Mellon University’s Center for International Relations and Politics.
 He is a member of the Council on Foreign Relations, the American Academy of Diplomacy, and the Council of American Ambassadors, and was previously the President of the Foreign Area Officers Association.
+He was awarded an Honorary Doctorate of Humane Letters Degree from North Carolina State University in 2015.
 His articles and essays on U.S. and international security issues have appeared in Foreign Affairs, The Washington Quarterly, The American Interest, American Foreign Policy Interests, The New York Times, The Washington Post, Foreign Policy, and The Financial Times.
 He has a commercial pilot’s license and instrument rating, and also enjoys sailing and scuba diving.
 He is married to Ching Eikenberry.